AdrienAdB/oc-acte-myip/README.md

 - Add component in your page
 - Setup page URL like /ip/:format

+Formats:
-/ip/raw will return client IP as text
+- /ip/raw will return client IP as text
-/ip/json will return JSON format like {"ip":"1.2.3.4"}
+- /ip/json will return JSON format like {"ip":"1.2.3.4"}